EbukaPeter55/Peerless-dashboard/README.md

 npx json-server db.json
 ```

-### To run the Frontend React vite app, you must have a miniumu of node 20+, I made use of node v22.12.0
+### To run the Frontend React vite app, you must have a miniumum of node 20+, I made use of node v22.12.0

 First of all install all dependencies using: